shabin5785/Golang_notes/Go_2.md

--Since str ings are immutable, constr uctions that try to modif y a str ing’s dat a in place are not al lowed: s[0] = 'L' // compile error: cannot assign to s[0]
+-Since str ings are immutable, constr uctions that try to modif y a str ing’s dat a in place are not al lowed: s[0] = 'L' // compile error: cannot assign to s[0] Immutability means that it is safe for two copies of a str ing to share the same underlying memory, mak ing it cheap to copy str ings of any lengt h.
+Simi larly, a str ing s and a substring li ke s[7:] may safely share the same dat a, so the substring operat ion is also cheap.
+No new memory is allocated in either cas e.